hazelcast/hazelcast/docs/design/sql/04-mulitthreaded-execution.md

 satisfy the load balancing requirement discussed below.

 Second, the execution environment must support load balancing.
 Query execution may take a long time to complete.
-If several query fragments have been assigned to a single execution thread, it should be possible to reassign them to available free thread dynamically.
+If several query fragments have been assigned to a single execution thread, it should be possible to reassign them to idle threads dynamically.
 Hence neither partition pool nor Hazelcast Jet pool designs are applicable to Hazelcast Mustang because they lack balancing capabilities.

 Third, it should be possible to execute some tasks in order.
 That is, if task `A` is received before task `B`, then it should be executed before `B`.
 It is always possible to implement an ordering guarantee with the help of additional